FiberedSkies/FiberedSkies/README.md

 ### Hey I'm Estelle 🌟

-I'm an extremely curious transgender research engineer and mathematical physics student at University of Waterloo 🌌.
-I've been an active researcher in decentralized finance for three years now, working alongside [Primitive](https://github.com/primitivefinance) for a lot of it.
-My current research interests include applications of sheaf theory in quantum criticality, as well as in data and networking infrastructure.
-I'm interested in some day learning about homotopy type theory and maybe exploring Rust packages that do stuff like [this](https://github.com/chakravala/Grassmann.jl).
+I'm a research engineer and mathematical physics student at University of Waterloo 🌌.
+I've been a research scientist in decentralized finance for the past three years, working alongside [Primitive](https://github.com/primitivefinance) for most of it guiding their portfolio management research.
+My current research interests include exploring applications of sheaf theory and algebraic geometry in the study of quantum criticality and the connection with classical emergent behavior.
+On the side, I've been exploring applications of topology in networking and data infrastructure, with a focus on multi-objective pathfinding in dynamic networks.

 - 🔭 I'm currently reading
   - [ ] [Discrete Differential Geometry: An Applied Introduction](http://www.cs.cmu.edu/~kmcrane/Projects/DDG/paper.pdf)